 There’s no shortage of ways for a credit card issuer to make money off you.
 Common charges include fees for transactions, such as balance transfers and cash advances, or for asking to increase your credit limit or make a payment by phone.
 There also are penalty charges for paying your bill late or going over your credit limit (they don’t decline your card; they just sock you with a fee for it).

 Look for cards with reasonable fees.
-On balance transfers, for instance, look for offers with no transaction fees and zero percent interest for at least 12 months.
+On balance transfers, for instance, look for offers with no transaction fees and 0% interest for at least 12 months.
 And don’t pay extra for rewards programs.
 There are plenty of card issuers who don’t charge extra for them.

 “This is a crucial issue,” says Eric Tyson, author of “Personal Finance for Dummies.”
 “You might not intend to carry a balance.
 But before you agree to accept a card, understand all the terms and conditions because your situation might change … Stay away from ones with exorbitant fees and high late fees, even if the other features seem relatively attractive.”